Options to Stay in Your Home

 - Remaining balances must be paid with your last mortgage payment at the end of your loan term — or earlier, if you sell your home or transfer, refinance, or otherwise pay off your loan.

 - The amount deferred to the end of your loan does not accrue interest.

 Your mortgage company will have you sign a Payment Deferral Agreement that explains the specifics.

-You may be eligible for free financial coaching for up to 12 months if you’re approved for a trial modification for your Fannie Mae home loan.
+You may be eligible for free, post-modification counseling for up to 12 months if you’re approved for a trial modification for your Fannie Mae home loan.
 Your financial coach can help you create an action plan to reduce debt, manage expenses, and meet your financial goals.
 This free service is part of Fannie Mae’s commitment to help homeowners learn more about credit and debt management.
 You can check if your mortgage is a Fannie Mae loan using our loan lookup tool.

 - Once you have a better understanding of the mortgage relief options available — and which ones might work best for you — it’s time to contact your mortgage company.
 To prepare for that conversation, check out these tips for talking to your mortgage servicer.